NovationScripts/GetEthTop/README.md

 Help us reach a wider audience by sharing about our project within your network.

+**Collaboration and Reward Opportunities**

+We value each contribution to our project's development and are committed to building a strong, trustworthy community of developers and contributors.
+As part of our appreciation for your participation, we offer the possibility of rewards in the form of minting our future token.
+The amount and terms of token distribution will depend on the following factors:

+-  The depth and significance of your contribution to the project.

+-  The duration and quality of the collaboration.

+-  The level of trust and engagement within the project.

+We would like to emphasize that token rewards are not guaranteed and will be considered on an individual basis, taking into account the criteria mentioned above.
+Our goal is to treat each participant fairly and encourage meaningful contributions to our project.

+If you are interested in participating and would like to learn more, please contact us.
+We are always open to new ideas and suggestions, and appreciate your interest in our project.

 **Connect with Us:**

 If you're interested in collaborating, please reach out to us here on GitHub or via our contact email.